 Restoration - Priority One

 Where the land is available and free of structures, it is possible to take a once straightened and eroding stream and return it to it’s natural and stable form of a relatively small stream channel that has access to a large floodplain that involves most or all of the valley.
-CWMTF has funded many such projects including the restoration of Purlear Creek by the NC Division of Forest Resources.
+NCLWF has funded many such projects including the restoration of Purlear Creek by the NC Division of Forest Resources.
 While such projects can be expensive and require large areas of land to be protected by conservation easements, they provide he maximum resource and social benefits by eliminating stream bank erosion, providing excellent water quality and preserving natural and historic landscapes.

 Restoration - Priority Two

 In urban area or other landscapes where stream courses are constrained by homes and other important infrastructure, stream restoration can still play an important role in preventing stream bank erosion and allowing natural stream process to improve water quality and enhance neighborhoods.
 Work to slope eroding stream banks back to stable conditions, adding structures to prevent erosion and improve habitat and planting native vegetation can stabilize streams in a modified but sustainable form.
-CWMTF has worked with many local, city, county, and town governments to achieve environmental and social benefits in many NC communities.
+NCLWF has worked with many local, city, county, and town governments to achieve environmental and social benefits in many NC communities.

 Many times, a stable and valuable stream can be achieved by simply planting native vegetation along streambanks where human activities have removed trees and other plants that provide natural protection to streams.
-CWMTF has worked with many non-profit and State agencies to protect streams through such planting efforts.
+NCLWF has worked with many non-profit and State agencies to protect streams through such planting efforts.
 The example seen below in the New River basin shows recently planted shrubs and trees designed to naturally protect the high water quality, excellent habitat, and beauty of this steam.